Will TCU cover the spread vs. Georgetown? Betting Trends, Record ATS

 TCU vs. Georgetown: Betting Trends, Record ATS, Home/Road Splits - December 2

-The Georgetown Hoyas (5-2) will attempt to continue a four-game win streak when they host the TCU Horned Frogs (6-0) at 5:30 PM ET on Saturday, December 2, 2023 as 11.5-point underdogs.
+The Georgetown Hoyas (5-2) will look to continue a four-game win streak when they host the TCU Horned Frogs (6-0) at 5:30 PM ET on Saturday, December 2, 2023 as 9.5-point underdogs.
 The Horned Frogs have won six games in a row.
-The point total is 155.5 in the matchup.
+The over/under is set at 151.5 for the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!